 Why Self Publish an Ebook

-c) With printed books you sell rights to areas to have your books published in that particular area.
+With printed books you sell rights to areas to have your books published in that particular area.
 This could mean your printed book may only ever be available in one area.
 With an ebook you can sell it to anyone, anywhere in the world.
 My printed travel guide Live Work and Play in London and the UK was only available in Australia, New Zealand and the United Kingdom.
-Now, as an ebook I have made sales of the book to readers from 18 countries.
+Now, as an ebook I have made sales of the ebook to readers from 18 countries.
 And with instant access and no shipping costs I have sold more ebooks than my printed books ever did.
-So how does it feel to have a multinational global business from my laptop?
+So how does it feel to have a multinational global ebook business from my laptop?
 Great I say!
 And you too can have this.

-d) Once you have your ebook ready for sale you sell it on different online platforms.These platforms will have automation of instant delivery after payment set up.
+Once you have your ebook ready for sale you sell it on different online platforms.These platforms will have automation of instant delivery after payment set up.
 So sales can occur while you sleep without you doing anything.
 And there is your passive income from your ebook sales.
 And these sales should grow as more and more readers transition to digital and mobile technology.

-e) The speed of ebook publishing means you have more control of when and how readers can get your ebook.
+The speed of ebook publishing means you have more control of when and how readers can get your ebook.
 Once you click publish, your ebook can be available instantly.
 And if you need to update any details, like I do with a travel ebook, I can have the new information available straight away.
 No more waiting for a new version which may come out once every 2 years.
 This makes me look like more of an authority in the field being able to provide the latest information available.

-f) Ebooks have a lower risk because they have a lower cost of entry.
 Yep, apart from paying for upfront editing, proofreading, internal design layout and cover design the actual publishing is free.
 With no printing costs which can cost thousands of dollars if you are self publishing, most ebook platforms where you can self publish your ebook are free.
 Amazon KDP is one such publishing platform which is free to join and only charges minimal percentage of sale.
 So publishing in this digital age has low overheads, low entry costs and at the same time, provides potentially a high rate of return.

 There you have it, 6 very good reasons why you should self publish an ebook to make passive income.
 So let’s get started on the steps to take to make your dream of self publishing an ebook come true.